 If you’re spending a significant amount of money on CBD products, you may be wondering if CBD oil is tax-deductible.
 Based on our research, the short answer for U.S. residents is “maybe.”
 But only if you’re using hemp-derived CBD products that have been recommended by your doctor.

 We discuss what we learned from our research below.
 We aren’t tax professionals so we highly recommend that you consult your tax advisor before taking the deduction on your tax return.

 IRS Rules on the Deductibility of Medical Expenses

-Per IRS Publication 502, qualifying medical expenses can be claimed on Schedule A (Itemized Deductions) of Form 1040.
-It’s important to note that you can only actually deduct the amount of qualifying medical expenses that is more than 7.5% of your adjusted gross income (AGI) in 2018.
+Per IRS Publication 502, qualifying medical expenses are claimed on Schedule A (Itemized Deductions) of Form 1040.
+You can only actually deduct the amount of qualifying medical expenses that is more than 7.5% of your adjusted gross income (AGI).